cubanismo/allocator/README.md

 --------------------

-As additive constructs, capability lists are naively merged via intersection, with one caveat:  The first entry in any capability list is a required capability.
-If the intersecion operation removes it, the resulting list is invalid.
+As additive constructs, capability lists are naively merged via intersection, with one caveat:  Any entry in a list can be marked as "required", meaning if the intersection operation removes it from the resulting list, the resulting list is invalid and the intersection operation has failed.

 Capability comparison is also naive.
-While capabilities themselves are opaque to the library in general, the library can compare them using memcmp().
-Because compilers may introduce padding in structures to account for architectural alignment requirements or preferences, care must be taken to ensure these comparisons are reliable.
-Specifically, all capability struct allocation must be done using calloc() or an equivalent function.
+While capabilities themselves are opaque to the library beyond their header content, the library can compare the non-header content using memcmp().
+Note, however, that the above-mentioned "required" flag is ignored when comparing capabilities and set if true in either of the matching capabilities in the resulting list, since its value should not alter an allocation operation.
+Because compilers may introduce padding in structures to account for architectural alignment requirements or preferences, care must be taken to ensure memcpy- based comparisons are reliable despite this invisible data.
+Consequently, all capability struct allocation should be done using calloc() or an equivalent function.

-Because capabilities besides the first in the list can be arbitrarily culled, there can be no hard dependencies between capabilities other than directly between the first and any individual subsequent list entry.
+Because capabilities in the list can be arbitrarily culled, all hard dependencies between capabilities in a given list must be expressible using the simple "required" flag.

-An alternate design considered was to allow interdependence between capabilities in a given list, and allow any two sets of "compatible" capabilities to be merged into a single list, where compatibility could be certified by the vendor of either of the two capabilities in
+An alternate design considered was to allow general interdependence between capabilities in a given list, and allow any two sets of "compatible" capabilities to be merged into a single list, where compatibility could be certified by the vendor of either of the two capabilities in